-Lync is a new communication server software from Microsoft.
+Lync (renamed to Skype for Business and then Teams) is a new communication server software from Microsoft.
 You will have to install the Lync desktop client to make use of Lync as there is no web version.
 The download size is about 65MB.
 When I tried to sign-in for the first time, it asked me to download another component called Office Sign-in Assistant which was about 3MB.

-SharePoint is used for website, and collaboration.
-As I mentioned in my first post in the series, when you signup for Office 365, you will be allowed to setup a Team Site at a desired sub-domain provided that the sub-domain is not already registered.
+SharePoint is used for website and collaboration.
+As I mentioned in my first post in the series, when you signup for Office 365, you will be allowed to set up a Team Site at the desired sub-domain provided that the sub-domain is not already registered.